XVideos: History

-XVideos was founded in Paris in 2007 by the French owner Stephane Michael Pacaud.
+XVideos was founded in Paris in 2007 by the French owner, Stephane Michael Pacaud.
 XVideos serves as a pornographic media aggregator, a type of website which gives access to adult content in a similar manner as YouTube does for general content.
 Video clips from professional videos are mixed with amateur and other types of content.
 By 2012, XVideos was the largest porn website in the world, with over 100 billion page views per month.

 Fabian Thylmann, the owner of MindGeek (now Aylo), attempted to purchase XVideos in 2012 in order to create a monopoly of pornographic tube sites.
 The French owner of XVideos turned down a reported offer of more than US$120 million by saying, "Sorry, I have to go and play Diablo II."

 In 2014, XVideos controversially attempted to force content providers to either pledge to renounce the right to delete videos from their accounts or to shut down their accounts immediately.
+The company is now owned by both Stephane Michael Pacaud and his sister, Malorie Debroah Pacaud.